thelinmichael/spotify-web-api-node/README.md

 #### Music metadata
 - Albums, artists, and tracks
-- Audio features for tracks
+- Audio features and analysis for tracks
 - Albums for a specific artist
 - Top tracks for a specific artist
 - Artists similar to a specific artist